Frequently Asked QuestionsYou aren't the only one wondering!

 Can I reserve a place to park my classic car at Rogers Plaza?

 Collector Car Row,, are reserved spots during the Saturday of Metro Cruise®.
-Friday is all open parking for collector/antique/sports cars and is first come, first served.
+Friday continues to be OPEN parking for collector/antique/sports cars and is first come, first served.

 Can I leave my car parked there overnight on Thursday or Friday to save our place?